cometbft/cometbft/docs/references/config/config.toml.md

 Storage parameters are important in production settings as it can make the difference between a 2GB data folder and a 20GB one.

-Storage pruning sets a flag in the CometBFT database for data that has expired.
-The database only deletes this data from the file system, when data compaction is called.
+CometBFT supports storage pruning to delete data indicated as not needed by the application or the data companion.
+Other than the pruning interval and compaction options, the configuration parameters in this section refer to the data companion.
+The applications pruning configuration is communicated to CometBFT via ABCI.

+Note that for some databases (GolevelDB), the data often does not get physically removed from storage due to the DB backend not triggering compaction.
+In these cases it is necessary to enable forced compaction and set the compaction interval accordingly.

 ### storage.discard_abci_responses
 Discard ABCI responses from the state store, which can save a considerable amount of disk space.